sQUlearn/squlearn/docs/user_guide/quantum_reservoir_computing.rst

     qrc.fit(X_train, y_train)

-Now we evaluate model by calculating the inference of the model and the training data set
+Now we evaluate the model by calculating the inference of the model and the training data set

 .. jupyter-execute::